ChristianRuiz/MvvmCross-SecureStorage/README.md

-MvvmCross-SecureStorage
+##MvvmCross - Secure Storage Plugin
 =======================

-MvvmCross plugin to store secure information
+MvvmCross plugin to store secure information using the mechanisms provided by each platform (Keychain, Private Preferences, Password Vault, etc.)